Acquiring a strong subscriber base is an important part of achieving success through email marketing.

 However, while subscriber acquisition and mailing list growth help to expand the potential of your email marketing strategy, it is equally important that you take the time to focus on those who are already receiving your emails.

 An enormous subscriber base holds little value if those subscribers aren’t engaging with your brand, but there are measures one can take to re-invigorate customer relationships that have become stale over time.
-The winback email is one such measure.
+Here’s how to do it with winback emails (aka re-engagement emails).

 |Want to jump ahead? |